- interact or use our Website; or

 - accurate and kept up to date;

-- kept in a form which permits identification of data subjects for no longer than is necessary;
+- kept in a form that permits identification of data subjects for no longer than is necessary;

 2.1 Types of information we collect